amospalla/reform/mleds/readme.md

 The server has three movie queues:

-- background: it has one movie, if any.
-Enqueuing in _background_ replaces previous one.
+- background: it has one or no movie.
+Enqueuing in _background_ replaces the previous one.
-- foreground: it has one movie, if any.Enqueuing in _foreground_ replaces previous one.
+- foreground: it has one or no movie.Enqueuing in _foreground_ replaces the previous one.
 - urgent: it may have an unlimited number of movies.

-All movies put into _urgent_ queue are being played, one after another.
-If there are no more _urgent_ movies, then the _background_ movie is played, in loop.
+All movies put into _urgent_ queue are played serially one after another, in the order these have been enqueued.
+Once a movie in this queue has ended it is removed.
+When there are no more _urgent_ movies, then the _background_ movie is played, in loop.

 A movie in _background_ (if any) plays in loop, forever.
 If _urgent_ or _foreground_ movies are enqueued, once they end, the _background_ movie will resume where it was left.